songster-sa/aws-developer-associate-notes/readme.md

     - in the resources section
 - **delete entire stack on failure**
     - to prevent set up "--disable-rollback" flag in CLI and/or "Rollback on failure" to NO on console
+- intrinsic functions
+    - !FindInMap - returns value based on mapping section
+    - !Ref - value of param or resource
+    - !GetAtt - attribute of a resource
+    - !Sub - substitutes variables in input string

 ## Kinesis - for streaming data
 - 3 services